miki151/keeperrl_wiki/Gameplay/RTS/Quick_Start_Walkthrough.md

 Victory Objective
 -----------------

-Claim victory by conquering all the tribes on the campaign map.
+Claim victory by conquering all the Major Villains (outlined in red) on the campaign map.
 Next, finalise your defences and upload your map, so that adventurers and keepers belonging to other players can then invade it.